luisadha/drawercli/README.md

 - Can be installed in ~/.shortcuts to run via Termux:widget

+- Can be installed on ztmexluis or luis-toolbox.sh

 Note: Without Termuxlauncher & Termux this tool won't work

 ## Prerequites/dependencies